Estimating SARS-CoV-2 Seroprevalence: Abstract

 \section{Abstract}

-{ Governments and public health authorities use seroprevalence studies to guide their responses to the COVID-19 pandemic.
-These seroprevalence surveys estimate the proportion of persons within a given population who have detectable antibodies to SARS-CoV-2.
-However, serologic assays are prone to misclassification error due to false positives and negatives, and non-probability sampling methods may induce selection bias.
-In this paper, we consider nonparametric and parametric prevalence estimators that address both challenges by leveraging validation data and assuming equal probabilities of sample inclusion within covariate-defined strata.
+{ Governments and public health authorities use seroprevalence studies to guide responses to the COVID-19 pandemic.
+Seroprevalence surveys estimate the proportion of individuals who have detectable SARS-CoV-2 antibodies.
+However, serologic assays are prone to misclassification error, and non-probability sampling may induce selection bias.
+In this paper, nonparametric and parametric seroprevalence estimators are considered that address both challenges by leveraging validation data and assuming equal probabilities of sample inclusion within covariate-defined strata.
 Both estimators are shown to be consistent and asymptotically normal, and consistent variance estimators are derived.
-Simulation studies are presented comparing the finite sample performance of the estimators over a range of assay characteristics and sampling scenarios.
-The methods are used to estimate SARS-CoV-2 seroprevalence in asymptomatic individuals in Belgium and North Carolina.}
+Simulation studies are presented comparing the estimators over a range of scenarios.
+The methods are used to estimate SARS-CoV-2 seroprevalence in New York City, Belgium, and North Carolina.}

 \keywords{Covid-19 \and diagnostic tests \and estimating equations \and seroepidemiologic studies \and standardization}